 Seed School is designed to offer a comprehensive yet accessible overview of the history, science, business, and craft of seeds.
 Appropriate for adults and teens at all skill levels, this course is for gardeners, farmers, chefs, entrepreneurs, NGOs, activists, policymakers and anyone interested in turning the tide on the industrialization of our food system.

 With hundreds of graduates around the world, the acclaimed Seed School program is available in a range of courses to suit all specific interests, schedules, and lifestyles—including an online option!
-If you want a little taste and a reminder of why you should attend Seed School, view the little video below of Bill McDorman.
+If you want a little taste and a reminder of why you should attend Seed School, view the little video on the right side.

-Interest in Seed School is growing rapidly.
+Interest in Seed School is growing.
 To meet the demand and help further the local seed movement far and wide, we have taken the course on the road with a series of National Seed School sessions.
-If you would like to bring Seed School to your community, send an email to Belle Starr.
+If you would like to bring Seed School to your community, send an email to bill (at) cornvilleseed.com.